 Joey B.: (aiming a gun at Jessica) Nobody's gonna touch that fucking ray of sunshine!

-Mirror Scare: A character prominently goes on front of a mirror... and nothing happens, averting the trope.
+- Mirror Scare: A character prominently walks in front of a mirror... and nothing happens, averting the trope.
 She then turns around, facing Jason who was just outside of mirror's reflective surface.